-1. At the south end of this project, it connects to the North Street Bicycle Path, an east-west path on the south side of North Street that provides for bicycle transport east into downtown Dover.

-2. At the midway point in this project, at Woodmill Road, the project connects to the low-stress network of neighborhood streets to the east.

-3. Also near the midway point, the project connects to a shared-use path connecting to the low-stress network of neighborhood streets to the west.

-4. At the north end of the project, it connects to the (proposed) Senator Bikeway, the major east-west bicycle and pedestrian path through the center of the community.
+- 1. At the south end of this project, it connects to the North Street Bicycle Path, an east-west path on the south side of North Street that provides for bicycle transport east into downtown Dover. - 2.
+At the midway point in this project, at Woodmill Road, the project connects to the low-stress network of neighborhood streets to the east. - 3.
+Also near the midway point, the project connects to a shared-use path connecting to the low-stress network of neighborhood streets to the west. - 4.
+At the north end of the project, it connects to the (proposed) Senator Bikeway, the major east-west bicycle and pedestrian path through the center of the community.

-Project: St. Jones Greenway Trail, Phase 2
+Project: St. Jones Greenway Trail, Phase 2 (13)

-This proposed new trail would connect the bicycle facilities on Route 10 to Route 9, providing a safe, off-road north-south route through Dover.
+This proposed new trail would connect the bicycle facilities on Route 10 to Route 9, providing a safe, off-road north-south route from central Dover to the southern end of the city.
 It is the proposed southern extension of the St. Jones Greenway Trail.
 It would connect the downtown Dover historical attractions with the Dickinson Mansion, AMC Museum, Ted Harvey Conservation Area and the St. Jones National Estuarine Reserve.